How a Cloud Integration Platform Can Help Your Business

 A cloud integration platform is a term often synonymous with the integration platform as a service (iPaaS) category under the application, integration, and middleware technology sector.
-Broadly, a cloud integration platform is an enterprise solution that provides a features and functionality designed to enable integration between a company’s local data, files, and on-premise applications with cloud-hosted data and systems.
+Broadly, a cloud integration platform is an enterprise solution that provides features and functionality designed to enable integration between a company’s local data, files, and on-premise applications with cloud-hosted data and systems.

 It’s important for a cloud integration platform to ensure seamless connectivity between the on-premise legacy environments and modern cloud-based applications.
-Without a proper connection in place, the company will be unable to successfully enable integration processes necessary to enable mission-critical business processes, and deliver business value.
+Without a proper connection in place, the company will be unable to successfully enable integration processes necessary to enable mission-critical business processes and deliver business value.
 A cloud integration platform that enables integration and process automation to make it much easier to integrate business processes.

 Differences between Cloud Integration Platforms and ESBs